hstsethi/PyTenPass/Readme.md

 * It contains less than 10 lines of python code.
 Which  makes it easier to audit and download.

-* Completely non interactive.
+* Completely non-interactive.

 ## Installation & Usage.

 See [Wiki](https://github.com/defaultpfp/pytenpass/wiki)